SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 - A maximum of 5 diagnostics overview ZIP files from its start time until it stops.
 - Overall, it can generate a maximum of 20 ZIP files per Cumulocity IoT tenant, beyond which it keeps deleting the oldest ZIP files during its startup process.

-To diagnose high-memory-consuming models and EPL apps, you can try the following (it could be listener leaks, excessive state being stored or spawned monitors leaking, etc.):
+To diagnose high-memory-consuming models and EPL apps, you can try the following (it could be listener leaks, excessive state being stored or spawned monitors leaking, and so on):

 - Download the automatically generated diagnostics overview ZIP file (refer to the alarm text for its location) and look at *correlator/inspect.json* and *correlator/status.json* for the number of listeners (this number may be large in the case of a listener leak).
 Note that this is only an overview and excludes the EPL memory profile output.